 Blood clot prevention

-Activity and exercise must be a regular part of your day to regain the use of your joint and muscles.
-Your physical therapist will recommend strengthening and mobility exercises and will help you learn how to use a walking aid, such as a walker, a cane or crutches.
-As therapy progresses, you'll usually increase the weight you put on your leg until you're able to walk without assistance.
+Daily activity and exercise can help you regain the use of your joint and muscles.
+A physical therapist can recommend strengthening and mobility exercises and can help you learn how to use a walking aid, such as a walker, a cane or crutches.
+As therapy progresses, you'll gradually increase the amount of weight you put on your leg until you're able to walk without assistance.

 Before you leave the hospital, you and your caregivers will get tips on caring for your new hip.
 For a smooth transition:

-- Arrange to have a friend or relative prepare some meals for you
+- Arrange to have a friend or relative prepare some meals in advance